Constraining Reheating Temperature, Inflaton-SM Coupling and Dark Matter Mass in Light of ACT DR6 Observations: Constraining inflationary and post-inflationary parameters

 \section{Constraining inflationary and post-inflationary parameters}

 In this section, we present the consolidated constraints on both inflationary and post-inflationary reheating parameters by incorporating observational as well as theoretical bounds.
 As shown in Eq.~\ref{entropy-conservation}, the CMB observables $(\ns\,,r)$) are connected to the inflationary parameter $N_k$ through the reheating temperature $\tre$.
 The combined observational data P+ACT+LB+BK18 place stringent constraints on large-scale inflationary observables ($\ns\,,r$), thereby constraining the inflationary energy scale and the reheating temperature.
 To avoid the spoilage of BBN, the reheating temperature must also satisfy $\tre\geq T_{\rm BBN}$.
 In addition, we include the BBN constraint from PGWs, which sets a lower bound on $\tre$ (defined in Eq.~\ref{tregw1}).
-Altogether, the final constraints on the model parameters arise from a combination of \textbf{P+ACT+LB+BK18+BBN+PGW}.
+Altogether, the final constraints on the model parameters arise from a combination of \textbf{P+ACT+LB+BK18+BBN+PGWs}.
 Moreover, since reheating temperature is directly related to the inflaton-SM coupling parameters, the aforementioned bounds on the reheating temperature also impose indirect bounds on the inflaton decay or annihilation couplings.
-We also incorporate NPC to ensure the validity of the perturbative treatment of inflaton decay or annihilation.